2017 wide receiver continues with huge season, talks recruiting

 "They told me everything's good and I'm still their guy.
 They want me on defense and I still trust them.
 I want to follow their lead."

-LSU sees Queen at their Rover position, like Arden Key, but sees him have the versatility to also move inside at times.
+LSU sees Queen at their Rover position, like Duke Riley, but sees him have the versatility to also move outside at times.
 He likes being on the outside of the defense though.

 "Just play in space.
 You don't have to be tied down into the box and get linemen on you all night so I can see myself there working and not beating up my body all night."